qgis/QGIS-Documentation/README.md

 # Translating

 We rely on the [Transifex platform](https://www.transifex.com) to store and coordinate our translation efforts.
+Only the [current Long Term Release](https://docs.qgis.org/latest/) is being translated.

 To be part of the translation team, please follow [becoming a translator](https://www.qgis.org/en/site/getinvolved/translate.html#becoming-a-translator).

 ## GitHub workflow